Vetinar1/CHIPS/README.md

 Apart from the slightly different input method you can treat these like parameters.
 Again, the keys define the names of the parameters.
-However, the values must give the name of the input file containing the spectral component, the extents of the multipliers applied to these components, and whether the multiplications is supposed to happen in lin or log space.
+However, the values must give the name of the input file containing the spectral component, the extents of the multipliers applied to these components, and whether the multiplication is supposed to happen in lin or log space.
 Example:

 ```